 - a) Set up the firm's intertemporal production and investment problem as a standard optimal control problem, given that the firm wants to maximize its market value. - b) Let the adjoint variable be denoted q_t .
 Derive the first-order conditions and state the necessary transversality condition, TVC.
-Hint: the TVC has the standard form for an infinite horizon optimal control problem with discounting. - c) What is the economic interpretation of q_t ? - d) Show that the firm's chosen labor input is such that the capital-labor ratio at time t is a function of w_t .
-Hint: it is convenient to consider the production function on intensive form.
+Hint: the TVC has the standard form for an infinite horizon optimal control problem with discounting. - c) What is the economic interpretation of q_t ? - d) On the basis of one of the first-order conditions, show that the firm's chosen labor input is such that the capital-labor ratio at time t is a function of w_t , $k_t = k(w_t)$.
+Hint: it is convenient to express the marginal productivity of labor by the production function in intensive form.

-Suppose from now that $w_t = w$ for all $t \ge 0$, where w is a positive constant.
-Let the corresponding optimal capital-labor ratio be denoted \bar{k} .
+Suppose from now on that $w_t = w$ for all $t \ge 0$, where w is a positive constant.
+Let the corresponding optimal capital-labor ratio be denoted k(w).